 A new law in California, however, makes the Golden State the toughest place for freelance journalists to work.

 The law was intended to target ride-sharing companies whose drivers operate as independent contractors.
-Under pressure from lobbyists, the law allows a myriad of carveouts for freelance marketers, graphic designers, travel agents, accountants, and grant writers.
-But photographers, photojournalists, news writers, editors, and newspaper cartoonists face onerous restrictions: they must cap their submissions at 35 per year, per publisher.
-Anything more forces companies to reclassify them as employees, and incur costs such as disability insurance, workers comp, and unemployment taxes.
-And only photographers and journalists are forbidden from taking video while freelancing.
+Under pressure from lobbyists, the law allowed myriad carveouts for freelance marketers, graphic designers, travel agents, accountants, and grant writers.
+But photographers, photojournalists, news writers, editors, and newspaper cartoonists face onerous restrictions: They must cap their submissions, and they are prohibited from working primarily at a client’s location.
+Anything more forces companies to reclassify them as employees and incur costs such as disability insurance, workers comp, and unemployment taxes.
+And only photographers and journalists are forbidden from taking videos while freelancing.

-Freelancers are already feeling the sting of AB 5.
-Publishers have begun requiring freelancers who cover California to live elsewhere or blacklisting them altogether.
-And out-of-state employers will likely pass on California-based freelancers.
+Freelancers quickly felt the sting of AB 5.
+Publishers began requiring freelancers who cover California to live elsewhere or took to blacklisting them altogether.
+And out-of-state employers were less likely to hire California-based freelancers.

-For journalists stuck in the 35-submission trap, the law’s selective carveouts violate their rights to earn an honest living free from irrational government interference and regulation based solely on the content of their speech.
+For journalists stuck in the AB 5 trap, the law’s selective carveouts violated their rights to earn an honest living based solely on the content of their speech.

-The American Society of Journalists and Authors and the National Press Photographers Association, leading voices for journalists hurt by this law, are fighting for their right to earn a living.
-Represented free of charge by PLF, they are challenging AB 5’s unlawful carveouts that restrict their members’ professional speech and prevent them from making a living as freelancers.
+A 2019 lawsuit filed by the American Society of Journalists and Authors and the National Press Photographers Association challenged AB 5’s unlawful carveouts that restrict their members’ professional speech and prevent them from making a living as freelancers.